Please Note:

 • recruitment of student-athletes

 Anyone who believes that there has been sex discrimination against any person or group may file a complaint with the Office of Civil Rights under Title IX.
 You do not need to be the victim of the alleged discrimination to file a complaint, but you do need to be affected by a general “hostile sexual environment” or complain on behalf of another.
 A complaint should be sent to the Office of Civil Rights enforcement office of the state where your discrimination occurred.
-You can find the address, email and phone number of your local OCR enforcement office at the Office for Civil Rights page on the Department of Education website.
+See the United States Government website for a list of state Offices of Civil Rights.

 A complaint must be filed within 180 days of the date of the alleged discrimination unless the filing is extended for good cause by the Enforcement Office Director.
 Should the individual choose to first file a potential complaint through the school’s institutional grievance process, then the Title IX complaint must be filed with the Office of Civil Rights within 60 days after the last act of the institutional grievance process.